 Upon visiting JOE, Seb realised that his job at the grocery store was boring in comparison.
-He worked as a Juicer until he became the C.F.O.
-(Chief Financial Officer) of JOE & THE JUICE at the age of 23 years old, while also educating himself at the same time.
-Sebastian Vestergaard is Joe & the Juice CEO now.
+He worked as a Juicer until he became the CEO (Chief Executive Officer) of JOE & THE JUICE at the age of 33 years old.

 JOE & THE JUICE opened three more stores (Bremerholm, Aarhus & Lyngby) in different Magasin department stores.
 With the new stores, the management also increased and with it the need of an office space.
 Basse used his own apartment as ‘the office’ to start off with and many of the meetings were held on the floor.
 Here the management discussed operational focus areas, expansion plans, planned budgets and made shiftplans together.
 This was the first indication of the company is going to grow in the fast pace in the years to come.